aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Quest boards.md

 # Quest boards
-The quest board system consists of all the facilities the game needs to interact with quests.
+The quest board system consists of all the facilities the game needs to interact with [quests](../Enums%20and%20IDs/BoardQuests.md).
 At its heart is the `boardquests` 2 dimensional array which contains all BoardQuests ids (second dimension) grouped by the board in which they appear (first dimension).

 There are 3 boards that a quest can be in:

 - 0: Open quests which haven't been started, but could be if they get moved to taken.
-They will in the overall quests listtype so they only appear in the open quests listtype which only appears as part of a QuestBoard NPC interaction
+They will be in the overall quests [listtype](../ItemList/listtype.md) so they only appear in the open quests listtype which only appears as part of a [QuestBoard](../Entities/NPCControl/Interaction/QuestBoard.md) NPC interaction
 - 1: Taken quests which are started, but unfinished quests.
 They will in the overall quests listtype
 - 2: Completed quests which are finished quests that also appears in the overall quests listtype.
 A quest in this board normally stays there indefinetely and [LateUpdate](../MainManager/LateUpdate.md) will make sure that any quests in this board won't appear in the open and taken boards

 This system implies that all quests aren't visible by default because they must be added to the open board or taken board for them to be visible.
-This is typically done by the game as the player progresses through various events.
+This is typically done by the game as the player progresses through various [events](../Enums%20and%20IDs/Events.md).

 There is a special BoardQuest element being id 0 called the `NoQuest` element.
 It's a placeholder that should only appear if the board would be empty were it not for this element.
 This implies that any of subarrays in `boardquests` shouldn't be empty and instead, contain this one element.
 The system automatically manages the presence or absence of this element.
 It is only there for UI presentation purposes.